Economy of Paraguay: Overview

-History of economic advancement
+Economic history

+As a colony of Spain, Paraguay had substantial poverty.
+Paraguay was harmed by the monopolistic trade structure of the Spanish Empire and by its peripheral position among Spain's colonial possessions.
+Most forms of manufacturing were prohibited in Paraguay by imperial law and Paraguay had to import many goods from the metropolis.
+In the late 18th century, the Paraguay economy centered around the export of commodities, in particular yerba.
+A heavily regulated system of trade meant that yerba had to follow a complicated trade route within the Spanish empire, with multiple forms of taxation along the route.

 Until the Spanish established Asunción in 1537, economic activity in Paraguay was limited to the subsistence agriculture of the Guaraní Indians.
 The Spanish, however, found little of economic interest in their colony, which had no precious metals and no sea coasts.
 The typical feudal Spanish economic system did not dominate colonial Paraguay, although the encomienda system was established.
 Economic relations were distinguished by the reducciones (reductions or townships) that were established by Jesuit missionaries from the early seventeenth century until the 1760s.
 The incorporation of Indians into these Jesuit agricultural communes laid the foundation for an agriculture-based economy that survived in the late twentieth century.

 Three years after Paraguay overthrew Spanish authority and gained its independence, the country's economy was controlled by the autarkic policies of José Gaspar Rodríguez de Francia (1814–40), who closed the young nation's borders to virtually all international trade.
 Landlocked, isolated, and underpopulated, Paraguay structured its economy around a centrally administered agricultural sector, extensive cattle grazing, and inefficient shipbuilding and textile industries.
 After the demise of de Francia, government policies focused on expanding international trade and stimulating economic development.
 The government built several roads and authorized British construction of a railroad.

 The War of the Triple Alliance (1865–70) fundamentally changed the Paraguayan economy.
 Economic resources were employed in and destroyed by the war effort.
 Paraguay was occupied by its enemies in 1870; the countryside was in virtual ruin, the labor force was decimated, peasants were pushed into the environs of Asunción from the east and south, and the modernization of the preceding three decades was undone.
 Sleepy, self-sufficient Paraguay, whose advances in agriculture and quality of life had been the envy of many in the Southern Cone, became the most backward nation in that subregion.

 To pay its substantial war debt, Paraguay sold large tracts of land to foreigners, mostly Argentines.
 These large land sales established the base of the present-day land tenure system, which is characterized by a skewed distribution of land.
 Unlike most of its neighbors, however, Paraguay's economy was controlled not by a traditional, landed elite, but by foreign companies.
 Many Paraguayans grew crops and worked as wage laborers on latifundios (large landholdings) typically owned by foreigners.